chinalwb/HeadFirstAndroid/HeadFirst_Notes.md

 Activity|Fragment
 ---|:--
-onCreate(1)|onAttach(Context) // Fragment gets attached to Activity onCreate(2)|onCreateBundle(Bundle) // similar to Activity's onCreate, can be used to do the iniital setup of the fragment onCreate(3)|onCreateView(LayoutInflater, ViewGroup, Bundle) // Fragment uses a layout inflator to create view onCreate(4)|onActivityCreated(Bundle) // Called when the activity's onCreate() has completed onStart()|onStart() // Called when fragment becomes visible
+onCreate(1)|onAttach(Context) // Fragment gets attached to Activity onCreate(2)|onCreate(Bundle savedInstanceState) // similar to Activity's onCreate, can be used to do the iniital setup of the fragment onCreate(3)|onCreateView(LayoutInflater, ViewGroup, Bundle) // Fragment uses a layout inflator to create view onCreate(4)|onActivityCreated(Bundle) // Called when the activity's onCreate() has completed onStart()|onStart() // Called when fragment becomes visible